Orange Order: Parades

 Parades are a big part of the Order's activities.
 Most Orange lodges hold a yearly parade from their Orange hall to a local church.
 The denomination of the church is quite often rotated, depending on local demographics.

 The highlights of the Orange year are the parades leading up to the celebrations on the Twelfth of July.
 The Twelfth, however, remains in places a deeply divisive issue, not least because of the alleged triumphalism, anti-Catholicism and anti-Irish nationalism of the Orange Order.
 In recent years, most Orange parades have passed peacefully.
 All but a handful of the Orange Order parades, at so-called "interface areas" where the two communities live next to each other, are peaceful.

-The locations used for the annual Twelfth parades are located throughout the six counties of Northern Ireland with County Down having the most venues with thirty-three.
+The venues used for the annual Twelfth parades are located throughout the six counties of Northern Ireland with County Down having the most venues with thirty-three.
 Counties Armagh and Fermanagh having a smaller population both have twelve host venues.
 Some smaller villages such as Carrickmore, Cushendall, Rostrevor, Crossmaglen and Draperstown are not marched in at all and areas with a sizeable population like Coalisland and Dungiven have never been the host for a major Twelfth parade.

 The Grand Lodge of Ireland does not recognise the Parades Commission, which it sees as having been founded to target Protestant parades, as Protestants parade at ten times the rate of Catholics.
 Grand Lodge is, however, divided on the issue of working with the Parades Commission.
 40% of Grand Lodge delegates oppose official policy while 60% are in favour.
 Most of those opposed to Grand Lodge policy are from areas facing parade restrictions like Portadown District, Bellaghy, Derry City and Lower Ormeau.

 In a 2011 survey of Orangemen throughout Northern Ireland, 58% said they should be allowed to march through Irish nationalist and Catholic areas with no restrictions; 20% said they should negotiate with residents first.